sct-pipeline/pediatric-genova/README.md

 # pediatric-genova
-Image analysis pipeline for pediatric spinal cord MRI data from Genova University.
+Image analysis pipeline for neonatal Spinal Cord MRI data from University of Genoa in collaboration with Gaslini Children's Hospital.